yongler/Peggle-clone/README.md

 Alternatively, you can rewrite this section in your own style.
 You may also write this section in a new file entirely, if you wish.

-bucket
-Please write this effect in the rules of the game as well.

 ### Cannon Direction
 Player can drag cannon around, on release the ball is launched.